CDCgov/dibbs-vm/docs/vm-docs/docs/GCP/06-GCP-VM-Click-Ops-Instructions.md

-# GCP Guide to Setting Up a DIBBs Virtual Machine Instance
+# GCP Click Ops Guide

-*Version 1.1*
+## Prerequisites

+Be­fore you get start­ed, please read the [GCP VM Requirements document](04-GCP-VM-Requirements.md).

 This guide provides steps to set up a Virtual Machine (VM) instance using the DIBBs provided `.raw` VM image file in Google Cloud Platform (GCP).
+Please reach out to the DIBBS DevOps team if you need access to the RAW image file.

-## Step 1: Uploading
+## Step 1: VM File Setup

 Please follow steps 1 through 5 as described in the [CLI Ops guide](05-GCP-VM-CLI-Ops-Instructions.md) to create and upload your VM image file.
 After doing so, you may return to this guide to continue.